gvwilson/thirdbit/src/fiction/bear/index.md

 He nodded.
 "I think that would be a good idea.
 Ogmin?
 I bet the cook has made biscuits…"

-As they walked toward the market gate, the prince muttered to Jinpa, "Have you ever seen him before?"
+As they walked toward the market gate, the prince muttered to Rinpa, "Have you ever seen him before?"

 "Don't think so, Your Highness," the soldier replied.
 "But Rust's been